CÓRAS IOMPAIR ÉIREANN

 Locomotives 124 and 134 continued in service with Iarnród Éireann, usually running together as a pair on engineer's trains, until both were taken out of service on 31st March 2008 and officially withdrawn on 3rd June.

-As of late 2017, the locomotive is in Inchicore for overhaul with a view to returning to RPSI mainline service.
+In early 2017, the locomotive moved to Inchicore for overhaul with a view to returning to RPSI mainline service.
+The overhaul was progressed significantly during 2018.